OSHA/ANSI Safety Sign Standards

-These labels and signs must be clearly legible and easy for workers to see and understand from a safe distance.
+These labels and signs must be legible and easy for workers to see and understand from a safe distance.
 To comply with OSHA standards and improve hazard identification, sign and label design should always follow the ANSI Z535 design standards.

-One of ANSI’s label and sign design standards defines how signal word should be used to describe various hazards and safety words.
+One of ANSI’s label and sign design standards defines how signal words should be used to describe various hazards and safety words.
 These signal words are the large words found at the top of all safety labels and signs.
 They indicate dangers, warning, caution, notice, and general safety.

 “Danger” is reserved for the most hazardous situations.
 These are hazards that, if not avoided, WILL result in death or serious injury.
-Common applications for “Danger” signs are: high voltage, heavy equipment hazards, and machinery hazards where accidents will lead to death.
+Common applications for “Danger” signs are high voltage, heavy equipment hazards, and machinery hazards where accidents will lead to death.